-Head Coach (or his/her designee) must complete the Faculty Application for International Travel Involving Notre Dame Students and submit the completed form to Ray Pellegrini in the Office of International Studies (OIS), 105 Main Building, at least 30 days before departure.
-Please note that most foreign trips/tours involving student-athletes will be deemed “mandatory” such that liability waivers referenced on the OIS website are not needed.
+Head Coach (or his/her designee) must do so for the entire team by completing the Athletic Team Registration form available at this linkNDI highly encourages completion at least 1 month prior to departure.
+Please note that most foreign trips/tours involving student-athletes will be deemed “mandatory” such that liability waivers are not needed.

-Take a limited amount of cash, both US dollars and foreign currency; complete a cash advance form for each currency needed and submit to Bev at least two weeks in advance
+Take a limited amount of cash, both US dollars and foreign currency; complete a cash advance form online for each currency needed at least two weeks in advance

 NCAA Bylaw 30.7.9 allows the institution to provide a student-athlete with $20 per day for up to 21 days (in addition to the usual away-from-home meals or money) for incidental expenses in connection with a foreign tour

 Cell phones: Most iPhones are compatible abroad.
-Please contact Ann Karwoski (Email, 631-7476) if you need to borrow an iPhone, and for details regarding the international rate plans available through Sprint.
+Please contact the Business Office (631-8112) if you need to borrow an iPhone, and for details regarding the international rate plans available through Sprint.

 If leaving from Notre Dame, determine where to park while you are gone (this can be an important topic if you will be traveling during a special event, such as commencement)

 For a student to leave a vehicle on campus, the vehicle must be registered with campus security.
-A special pass will be issued by NDSP Parking Services, obtained from Major Korros, and parking is only allowed D6 or D2 Lots.
+A special pass will be issued by NDSP Parking Services, obtained from Kyle Johnson, and parking is only allowed D6 or D2 Lots.

 General rules for staff members on Notre Dame’s health insurance plans: